Deported veterans bill in Washington gets pushback from Arkansas Congressmen - NewsBreak

 “This should be a bipartisan vote, it should not be something controversial,” he said.
 “To not allow a court- before they deport someone- to even consider the fact that they may have spent years away from their family defending our country’s freedom, to me is… to be honest with you… pretty weak.”

-Spokespeople for the Arkansas congressmen told KARK 4 News they were concerned about the serious criminals this leaves out.
+Spokespeople for the Arkansas congressmen told FOX 16 News they were concerned about the serious criminals this leaves out.
 One spokesperson added that Republicans proposed several amendments to ensure that dangerous criminals did not receive an adjustment of immigration status under this bill, but many of those amendments were rejected.Here are the 39 House Republicans who backed the same-sex marriage bill

 Three of the four congressmen opposing the legislation provided statements: